He said hello and I said hi.

 I liked him.
 Actually, I love people who are able to meet me at the cross-point of intellectual discussions.
 We swayed from talking about the things that happened in the group.
 We talked about books we’ve read and surprisingly, he had read a lot of books I’ve read and he agreed with me on major controversial subjects.
 He for my contact and I didn’t think twice about it.
 He said, “Oh, you’re not in Ghana?”
 I told him, “I’m a Kenyan and live in Kenya.”
 He said, “But your name doesn’t sound like Kenyan.”
 I responded, “That isn’t my real name.”

-So we moved our conversations from Facebook Messenger to Whatsapp.
-Few times he called on the phone and a few times we had a video call.
+So we moved our conversations from Facebook Messenger to WhatsApp.
+A few times he called on the phone and a few times we had a video call.
 He was a charmer.
-The kind of brainpower he has and the way he goes about issues made me dropped down my defenses.
+The kind of brainpower he has and the way he goes about issues made me drop down my defences.
 The day he proposed I told him, “But you don’t even know me.”
 He responded, “If knowing someone means seeing or meeting them physically then yeah I don’t know you but if it takes conversation and spending time with someone to know them, then dear, I know you.”

 That’s cute and that’s true.